rubocode/frontier.nvim/doc/design/strategy.md

 Supporting more than one theme requires dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.
+Many people define a fully inclusive theming abstraction ripe with elements called _theme.ui.bg1_ and _theme.ui.fg7_.
+The numbering helps to identify the same thing on both a _light_ and _dark_ version of the same colorscheme.
+However, this is a semantically deprived approach.

+The design constraint to stick to dark themes allows the semantics to be much more intuitive.
+I could benefit from _grey.Normal_, _grey.Darker_ and _grey.Lighter_.
+I could also use _text.Normal_, _text.Quiet_ and _text.Loud_ and know what that looks like on the screen.
+How cool is that!

-The trouble was that I inherently hated placing all parts of my abstraction in one file.
+Another crucial yet obvious design decision was due to my inherent hatred of placing all parts of my abstraction in one file.
+One might think that this comes from doing time in object oriented projects for too long.
+But that is not the case.
 I wanted to deal with the problem in a more intuitive modular style.

 We are _unix_ programmers after all.
 We prefer specialized distributed intelligence over complex and unwieldy centralized intelligence.
 We use focused tools and piping (in essence, specialized small functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many unrelated shared variables inside one scope).

 Even _Bjarne Stroustrup_ gave up on writing his monolithic tomes on _The C++ Programming Language_ after four editions.